mcallegari/qlcplus-docs/pages/02.main-window/03.dmx-dump/docs.md

 ---

 The DMX Dump functionality allows you to save the current DMX values that are being sent to the output universes at a particular moment.
 Basically it takes a "snapshot" of DMX channels and saves them for a later use.
-DMX Dump can save values to a new [Scene](/basics/glossary-and-concepts#scene) or overwite the values of an existing Scene.
+DMX Dump can save values to a new [Scene](/basics/glossary-and-concepts#scene) or overwrite the values of an existing Scene.
 The "dumped" Scene can also be added to an existing [Chaser](/basics/glossary-and-concepts#chaser), Virtual Console [button](/virtual-console/button) or [slider](/virtual-console/slider)

 Please note that: